-Expansion plan is no longer restricted to children 0-4 years of age and may be used to support the provision of child care programs and services based on the intent and requirements outlined in Section 4: Child Care Core Service Delivery and Section 5: Child Care Special Purpose Funding.
+Expansion plan funding may be used for children 0-12years of age and may be used to support the provision of child care programs and services based on the intent and requirements outlined in Section 4: Child Care Core Service Delivery and Section 5: Child Care Special Purpose Funding.

-In addition to this flexibility, CMSMs and DSSABs can choose to continue to use expansion plan to support new or existing full and/or partial fee subsidies and increased access to licensed child care (centre-based and home child care) as well as reducing fees and broadly increasing affordability.
+In addition to this flexibility, CMSMs and DSSABs can choose to continue to use expansion plan to support new or existing full and/or partial fee subsidies and increased access to licensed child care (centre-based and home child care) as well as maintaining current affordability strategies.